-During the pipe extrusion it is no longer necessary to pre-centre the die after it has been dismantled for cleaning and attached to the line again.
-The optimisation of the thickness distribution around the circumference of the pipe can be done much more accurately.
-It is no longer necessary to use elongated tools to adjust the big conventional adjusting screws.
+During pipe extrusion it is no longer necessary to pre-centre the die after it has been dismantled for cleaning and attached to the line again.
+The optimisation of the thickness distribution around the circumference of the pipe can be done much more accurate.
+Elongated tools to adjust the big conventional adjusting screws will be superfluous.
 The danger of injuries which exists with those manual adjustments is also eliminated.
+The future in pipe extrusion will be a closed loop control to reduce as well eccentric as also asymmetric thickness tolerances in the pipes [6].

 Using an elastic tilt joint no great forces are necessary.
 That is why normally four clamping screws are sufficient to fix the die to the head.
 They mainly have to carry the weight of the die apart from those dies where the flow channel diameter reduces from the entrance to the exit of the die.
 In this case naturally the forces generated by the pressure in the die have to be taken into account additionally.
+Fewer clamping screws promote a quicker assembling and disassembling of the die.
+In consequence not only cost for the line and the operators but also resin cost can be saved.
+This is due to the fact that a better adjustment of the die immediately leads to a reduction of the thickness tolerances.
+So additionally in the same time also the quality of the extruded products is improved.